guertinlab/degradation_rate/README.md

 Data is publushed in *ARF-AID: A rapidly inducible protein degron system that preserves endogenous protein levels*

-Input data to the function is a tab-delimitted text fiel with the headers "frac" (fraction of protein) and "time".
+Input data to the function is a tab-delimitted text file with the headers "frac" (fraction of protein) and "time".